NeeleshN1/Fake-News-Detector/README.md

 The front end is a **TikTok-style vertical feed** of live news (NewsAPI.org); every headline is scored by the model and shown with a real/fake badge.
 You can also paste your own headline to analyze it.

-> The model detects the **linguistic/stylistic signal** of fake/clickbait headlines (a signal, not a
-> fact-check of any specific claim).

 ## Repository layout